 Pink walls, pink tablecloths, pink chairs—the love for Joe Marzilli’s Old Canteen in Providence, Rhode Island is unapologetically colorblind.
 Luckily, they can get away with it because it’s been a city favorite since 1956.
 It reminds you of sitting in your grandmother’s living room – if your grandmother catered several course meals and invited all the city’s original Italians that fill the parking lot with low-ball license plates like number two and ten.
 Joe’s restaurant is built on family and is untouched by time, however, most restaurant concepts should abide by some type of restaurant decor ideas.

-Most restaurants can’t get away with a fabulously pink decor though, in fact, most shades of red are a no-no. The ambiance of a restaurant is a huge part of why patrons come back — and building customer loyalty and retention is a huge part of growing a restaurant business.
+Most restaurants can’t get away with a fabulously pink decor though, in fact, most shades of red are a no-no.

 When we consulted the experts, they pushed heavily against red in any sit-down restaurant, saying that red is appropriate only for fast food.
 Joe Marzilli gets a pass here because his light shade of pink evokes luxury and a bit of ironic decadence.
 In our research, we found that shades make all the difference.

 Here is an analysis that we gathered from color and feng shui experts Cara Gallagher, Dana Claudat, Nancy Zeigler, Gina Mims and Judith Wendell along with Jonathan Raduns, food merchandising consultant at National Restaurant Consultants for some serious restaurant decor ideas and advice.